SpaceManiac/runtime-fmt/README.md

 that used by `std::fmt`, including support for positional and named arguments.
 This crate shells out to the standard library implementations for as much as possible to ensure feature parity.

+This crate makes extensive use of the unstable formatting machinery and therefore **requires nightly**.